How To Predict The Weather Using Your Cloud Knowledge And Your Home Weather Station

 "And this is exactly How you can Predict The Weather by observing the clouds Together With using Your Home Weather Station"

 It looks a little daunting, I know.
-But by keeping a thorough record, and going through these steps a couple of time, will help you master the process more quickly than you think.
+However, by keeping a thorough record, and going through these steps a couple of times, will help you master the process more quickly than you think.

 Using "On The Fly" Consistent Practices

-At the beginning of this section, I mentioned using consistent practice to learn to use the clouds and your weather station together to make an accurate weather prediction.
+At the beginning of this section, I recommended constant practice to learn to use the clouds and your weather station together to make an accurate weather prediction.